dhellmann/pymotw-3/source/textwrap/index.rst

 The indent values can include nonwhitespace characters, too.
-The hanging indent can be prefixed with ``*`` to produce bullet points, etc.
+The hanging indent can be prefixed with ``*`` to produce bullet points, for example.

 Truncating Long Text
 ====================

 To truncate text to create a summary or preview, use ``shorten()``.
-All existing whitespace such as tabs, newlines, and series of multiple spaces will be standardized to a single space.
+All existing whitespace, such as tabs, newlines, and series of multiple spaces, will be standardized to a single space.
 Then the text will be truncated to a length less than or equal to what is requested, between word boundaries so that no partial words are included.